Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training: Introduction

-In this work, instead of fine-tuning another PRM, we answer this question with a \textbf{PRocess cOnsistency Filtering (PROF)} framework, a data curation strategy based on process-outcome consistency.
-PROF oversamples more responses at training time, and then, ranks and filters the responses by the consistency between their PRMs and ORMs.
-Specifically, it removes samples where the process and outcome signals conflict—such as correct responses derived from flawed reasoning, or incorrect responses that contain sound reasoning steps.
-By filtering out these inconsistent samples, PROF eliminates conflicting and noisy gradients.
-Furthermore, observing that correct and incorrect responses have different consistency distributions, we rank each group separately to maintain a balanced training ratio.
+We develop a \textbf{PRocess cOnsistency Filter (PROF)} framework, an online data curation strategy based on process-outcome consistency.
+PROF oversamples responses at training time and then ranks and filters them by PRM--ORM consistency.
+Specifically, it removes samples where the process and outcome signals conflict, such as correct responses derived from flawed reasoning or incorrect responses that contain sound reasoning steps.
+By using PRMs for filtering rather than as direct optimization targets, PROF injects process supervision into RLVR while avoiding the instability of explicit PRM reward maximization.
+Furthermore, because correct and incorrect responses have different consistency distributions, we rank each group separately to maintain a balanced training ratio.
 PROF is a modular framework that can be combined with RL algorithms like Group Relative Policy Optimization (GRPO) for online training.